-Obviously, I am stereotyping here by boxing people into just 3 categories broadly based on Dr Elias Porter’s Relationship Awareness Theory that identified 3 primary Motivational Value Systems (M.V.S) – Altruistic-Nurturing, Assertive-Directing, and Analytic-Autonomizing.
-These are classified as Blue – ‘People People’; Red – ‘Task People’ and Green – ‘Process People’ as part of the SDI or Strength Deployment Inventory a simple personality tool that is useful for self-awareness and training.
+Obviously, I am stereotyping here by boxing people into just 3 categories broadly based on Dr Elias Porter’s Relationship Awareness Theory.
+Dr Porter identified 3 primary Motivational Value Systems (M.V.S) – Altruistic-Nurturing, Assertive-Directing, and Analytic-Autonomizing.
+These are classified as Blue – ‘People People’; Red – ‘Task People’ and Green – ‘Process People’ as part of the SDI or Strength Deployment Inventory This is a simple personality tool that is useful for self-awareness and training.

 Of course, we tend to judge others by their behaviours as opposed to their motives because we don’t always understand those.
 However, it is worth investing the time to try and find out.
 As managers, if we understand what motivates our people then we can adapt goals and our management style to get the best out of them.

 As HR Change Agents (visit the HR Uprising website) it is even more essential that we understand underlying motives.
 We need to get underneath the motives of those at the top (which can be different from the stated ones!).
 However, perhaps more importantly, we need to understand what motivates those that the change is being ‘done to’ because that is going to make a difference to how people react and how they want to receive information.